-Water & Sewer Fund Revenues: Introduction
+Enterprise Fund Revenues: Introduction

 The Town receives revenue from a variety of different sources including local revenues, grants, and Stateshared revenues.
-In predicting revenues for the upcoming fiscal year, the Town uses a variety of formulas, trend information, resources, and tools; such prediction mechanisms and assumptions are discussed under each individual revenue.
-One example of a predictive tool is the UNC School of Government's water and sewer rate dashboard.77 This report is commonly relied on by many North Carolina municipalities in benchmarking rates.
+In predicting revenues for the upcoming fiscal year, the Town uses a variety of formulas, information sources, and tools.
+For example, the UNC School of Government uses a water and sewer rate dashboard which is helpful.77 This report is commonly relied on by many North Carolina municipalities in benchmarking rates.